kibongos40/rwanda-administrative-divisions-api/README.md

 ## Features
 - Get all provinces
-- Get districts by province
+- Get districts by province (POST and GET with query parameters)
-- Get sectors by district
+- Get sectors by district (POST and GET with query parameters)
-- Get cells by sector
+- Get cells by sector (POST and GET with query parameters)
-- Get villages by cell
+- Get villages by cell (POST and GET with query parameters)
+- Filter data using URL query parameters
 - Consistent JSON responses
 - Robust error handling
 - CORS enabled (open to all)